-One of the most publicised and immediate impacts of the global COVID-19 pandemic was, and still is, the impact on supply chains.
+One of the most publicised and immediate impacts of the global COVID-19 pandemic was and still is, the impact on supply chains.
 Everything impacted supply chains - from the restrictions being placed on the movement of people and the ways in which goods could be transported, to the human impact of the virus that meant it became more challenging to produce goods and deliver services.

 These short-term impacts, or supply chain shocks, required ingenuity and resilience to resolve; to ensure that global supply chains functioned sufficiently well to support communities and commerce.
-This has led to very rapid changes in the way that suppliers are managed, coupled with a repurposing of existing management tools and practices to align with the new stresses and strains placed upon people, companies and interconnected supply chains.
+This has led to very rapid changes in the way that suppliers are managed, coupled with the repurposing of existing management tools and practices to align with the new stresses and strains placed upon people, companies and interconnected supply chains.

 Sustainable procurement, or responsible sourcing, was increasingly coming to the fore in the years prior to the pandemic.
 How organisations align their purchasing practices with their overarching corporate sustainability goals is a key factor in a meaningful sustainability programme.
 The pandemic has shone a light on the relationship between strong sustainability performance and resilience, and it is with this in mind that we see the opportunities to ‘build back greener’ touted across large parts of the economy.
 It is clear that more responsible and sustainable supply chains will be key to achieving the goal of building back better.

-In this article we look at what the short-term impacts of COVID-19 have been on supply chains, how we have seen supplier management practices pivot to face these challenges and what the longer-term outlook might be and what opportunities this represents.
+In this article, we look at what the short-term impacts of COVID-19 have been on supply chains, how we have seen supplier management practices pivot to face these challenges and what the longer-term outlook might be and what opportunities this represents.

 Short term impacts of COVID-19 on supply chain management practices

 Supply and demand